G-Node/python-odml/doc/tutorial.rst

 Note that on Ubuntu 14.04, the latter package additionally requires the installation of ``libxml2-dev``, ``libxslt1-dev``, and ``lib32z1-dev``.

 Python 2 has reached end of life.
-We will not keep any future versions of odml Python 2 compatible and also advertise using a Python version >= 3.6.
+We will not keep any future versions of odml Python 2 compatible and also recommend using a Python version >= 3.6.
 If a Python version < 3.6 is a requirement, the following dependency needs to be installed as well:

 The ``enum34`` package with a ``pip`` installation or ``python-enum`` using the OS package manager.